 Here is an outline of the subject matter of this paper.
-In section(\ref{sec2}), we discuss the model Hamiltonian, hence the corresponding energy spectrum, for QIH proposed in a companion paper \cite{hamqih}, based on the knowledge of the theory of QIH and area operator in LQG framework.
+In section(\ref{sec2}), we briefly review and discuss the structure of the model Hamiltonian, hence the corresponding energy spectrum, for QIH proposed in a companion paper \cite{hamqih}, based on the knowledge of the theory of QIH and area operator in LQG framework.
 The structure of the Hamiltonian ensures that it is gauge invariant, self-adjoint and commutes with the area operator implying that the mean area of the QIH is a constant of motion, which signifies that the constant classical area property of IH is emergent.
-To be specific, the energy contribution from a single puncture is written as a power series in the area contribution from a single puncture.
-In section(\ref{sec3}), we review the results of \cite{me1,me2} in a nutshell and recast the microcanonical entropy in terms of mean energy and number of punctures of the QIH.
-In section (\ref{sec4}), we construct the canonical partition function for a spacetime admitting a QIH as its inner boundary by the thermal holographic approach introduced in \cite{pm1} and generalized for the grand canonical ensemble in \cite{ampm1}.
-Having the explicit structure of the Hamiltonian and the corresponding energy spectrum at our disposal we perform the thermodynamic analysis, especially the entropy, the expression for the equilibrium temperature and the specific heat are calculated.
-It is shown that the BI parameter must have specific bound for a thermodynamically stable QIH obeying the BHAL, depending on the energy spectrum of the QIH.
+In section(\ref{sec3}), we lay down an extensive thermodynamic analysis with the model Hamiltonian.
+Having an explicit Hamiltonian for the QIH at our disposal, we are able to write the canonical partition function for quantum spacetimes admitting QIH as an inner boundary considering the usual {\it energy} ensemble.
+We construct the canonical partition function for a quantum spacetime admitting a QIH as its inner boundary by the thermal holographic approach introduced in \cite{pm1} and generalized for the grand canonical ensemble in \cite{ampm1}.
+We perform a rigorous thermodynamic analysis.